KunegundaKosek/ProjectReact-Router/README.md

 <details>
 <summary>Click here to see general information about <b>Project</b>!</summary>
 <b>In this application </b>you will find my projects that I wrote while learning React.
-I am currently doing the course "React - The Complete Guide (incl Hooks, React Router, Redux)" on Udemy.
+I am currently doing the course "React - The Complete Guide (incl Hooks, React Router, Redux) on Udemy.
 </details>

 ### TECHNOLOGIES